 Providence College acknowledges the importance of participating in civic affairs and grants time off without loss of pay or benefits.
-Employees are asked to notify their supervisor immediately, if required to participate in jury duty, and forward a copy of the court's notification to the human resources department.
+Employees are asked to notify their supervisor immediately if required to participate in jury duty, and forward a copy of the court's notification to the Office of Human Resources.
 The College offsets earnings with remunerations received from the court.
 Therefore, paid stipends for jury service must be signed over to the College.